Market Insight: Ten Applications Of AI In Renewable Power Generation And Grid Management

 Joe Lamming

-Joe is an Industry Analyst in the Verdantix Operational Excellence practice.
-His current research agenda covers AI-assisted industrial optimisation and automation, worker augmentation and process visualisation.
-Prior to joining Verdantix, Joe worked in the consumer electronics industry where he gained experience in overseas manufacturing, product design and data science.
-Joe holds a MEng in Mechanical Engineering and Sustainable Energy Systems from the University of Southampton.
+Joe is a Senior Analyst in the Verdantix Operational Excellence practice.
+His current research agenda covers industrial DataOps, AI/ML analytics and applications of generative AI for industry and enterprise.
+Prior to joining Verdantix, Joe worked in the consumer electronics industry, where he gained experience in overseas manufacturing, product design and data science.
+Joe holds an MEng in Mechanical Engineering and Sustainable Energy Systems from the University of Southampton.

 Malavika Tohani